HighCaliberConsecrator/KhaOS/README.md

 #### What is it
 KhaOS is a hobby  operating system I'm building for fun and as a systems programming exercise.
-I will be using a lot of examples from OSDev and the Minix book
+I will be using a lot of guidance from Operating Systems Design and Implementation (Minix book), OS Dev Wiki, James Molloy's tutorial at www.jamesmolloy.co.uk, and countless Stack posts.

 #### Build/Install
-Assemble  Kernel Multiboot entry point: i686-elf-as k_entry/k_entry_i686.asm -o k_entry.o

-Compile kernel cpp:
-i686-elf-g++ -c kernel.c++ -o KhaOS.o -ffreestanding -O2 -Wall -Wextra -fno-exceptions -fno-rtti

-Link with (requires linker.ld linker script): i686-elf-gcc -T linker.ld -o KhaOS.bin -ffreestanding -O2 -nostdlib k_entry.o KhaOS.o -lgcc
+Build with ./build_kernel.sh

 Test with:
 qemu-system-i386 -kernel KhaOS.bin

 #### Some other stuff
 To create a HDD image with GRUB on the MBR pointed to my OS partition